1ncontinentia/Incon-Undercover/README.md

 * Virtually every factor that can affect your cover (within engine limitations and the caveats mentioned below) has been accounted for.
 * Optimised to the max; should not noticably affect performance at all - no noticeable performance impact even during a stress test of 45+ undercover units simultaneously undercoverising several enemy patrols.
 * Operates primarily on each client - server / client interaction is therefore kept to a minimum even when multiple players are undercover at the same time
-* Compatible with RHS, ACE, ALiVE, Zeus, ASR, bCombat, TPWCAS, VCOM... pretty much everything its been tested on (some factions' helmets and bandannas may not be recognised but the overall effect of this will be minimal - if you desperately want all features, use vanilla or RHS versions of these assets)
+* Compatible with RHS, ACE, ALiVE, Zeus, ASR, bCombat, TPWCAS, VCOM... pretty much everything its been tested on with the exception of factions that rely on randomisation (some factions' helmets and bandannas may not be recognised but the overall effect of this will be minimal - if you desperately want all features, use vanilla or RHS versions of these assets)

 #### Comprehensive undercover / incognito simulation -